-Have you made a New Year’s Resolution this year?
-The most common resolution people make is to lose weight or get healthy.
+People usually use January as a time to make a “New Year’s Resolution”,but any time is a good time to set a new goal.
+The trick is to setting goals that will last.
+The most common resolution people set is to lose weight or get healthy.
 According to the University of Scranton, only 8% of the people who set New Year’s resolutions succeed in attaining them.
 Most people fail in achieving their goals because they do not stick to the new habits for long enough.
-Here are some tips that will help you keep your New Year’s Resolutions this year:Read More >
+Here are some tips that will help you keep your new goals this year:Read More >

 Just when you thought the heat would never end, fall is here, bringing a cool crispness to days and evenings.
 School is back in full gear, and with it an endless schedule of after school activities, meetings and get togethers.
 Busy times are a true fall indication, and with no time to spare, feed and please your family with this tried and true Louisiana traditional recipe.
 It is quick and easy to prepare and even easier to eat!
 Chicken and Sausage Jambalaya is a favorite in any Southern household and this easy one-dish crock pot dinner satisfies hearty appetites and appeals to all ages.
 Use low-sodium chicken broth to make this a diabetic-friendly recipe and look for a healthier version of turkey or Andouille sausage.

 Eating healthy can help prevent many different potential life ailments.
 Try this fun fall Chicken and Sausage Jambalaya.
 It’s packed with healthy ingredients like bell peppers, which contain Vitamin C. Vitamin C keeps our free radicals in check and helps strengthen our overall immune system, reducing the risk of ear infections.
 We are always looking out for your overall health!
 Stay healthy!Read More >